-- · Hinder the scoring potential of the Ride for the Surfer with priority. - Cross in front of or bottom turn around the Surfer with priority, regardless if the Surfer is up and Riding a wave or in the process of catching a wave.
+- · Hinder the scoring potential of the Ride for the Surfer with priority. - Cross in front of or bottom turn around the Surfer with superior priority causing a hindrance of scoring potential, regardless if the Surfer is up and Riding a wave or in the process of catching a wave.